stuckhere4ever-me/terraform-beginner-bootcamp-2023/README.md

 1. Had to adjust permissions
 1. Adjusted .gitpod.yml to utilize the running script and adjusted to use begin rather than init since init only runs on initial startup

+## ENV Video
+some information that we need to know:
+- `env` is a command that will let you view all enviornment variables
+- `env | grep GITPOD` will give us information on all variables that contain the string GITPOD in them
+- the `|` is a pipe command.
+It will pass the output generated from the command on its left to the command on the right
+- to print a specific `env variable `echo $<variable name>`
+- can set using `export $HELLO='world'`
+- can unset using `unset HELLO`
+- we can print an envar using `echo $HELLO`

+When you open new terminals in VSCode then it will not know about other terminals var.
+If you want to set then globally then you need to use bash profiles We can persist env vars in gitpod secret storage

+`gp env HELLO='world'`

+Then all future terminals will have $HELLO = 'world'